Council for Ligurian Linguistic Heritage

 furbon [fyrˈbuŋ]

-bagascio vulgar [baˈɡaʃˑu]
+bagascio vulg. [baˈɡaʃˑu]

 filon [fiˈluŋ]